MagLilja/ServProg-Grupp1-Server/README.md

 ## Configure wildfly and database

-if running on wildfly in docker see documentation here:
+If running on wildfly in docker see documentation here:

 https://github.com/MagLilja/WildFly-MySQL-DockerCompose